 Stick to the same palette

-Picking the color of the accent wall was one of the easiest parts of Utesch’s renovation.
+Picking the shade for the accent wall was one of the easiest parts of Utesch’s renovation.
 Her trick to narrowing down the choice?
 Staying within the same color family.
 “Picking the dark accent wall required very little thought.
-At the time, the living room walls were a greige color, so I just went with the darkest hue on that same color chip for the accent wall,” she says.
+At the time, the living room walls were a greige color, so I just went with the darkest hue on that same color chip,” she says.

 Be realistic about what you can do yourself

 “Quite honestly, the thought of hiring someone to pull up carpet seemed like a huge waste of money since that job in particular takes zero skill,” says Utesch.
-Taking things a step further, the designer even refinished the original oak floors herself, using a dark walnut stain and saving a ton of money in the process.
+Taking things a step further, the designer also refinished the original oak floors herself, using a dark walnut stain.
 While the renovation pro maintains that it’s super easy to DIY your own floors, she notes that it’s a time consuming endeavor, so plan ahead.

 Don’t worry about what others will think

-Utesch painted over the woodwork to take it from an orangey stain to a bright white, and doesn’t regret it one bit—though others had a different opinion.
+Utesch painted over the woodwork, taking it from an orangey stain to a bright white, and doesn’t regret it one bit—though others had a different opinion.
 “I receive many harsh words from people on social media when they see the before picture,” she says.
-But the designer finds beauty behind the massive color-correcting, especially since the architectural detail was kept intact.
-The lesson: When undergoing a large-scale renovation, stick to what feels right for your personal style.
+But the designer finds beauty in the makeover, especially since the architectural detail were kept intact.
+The lesson: When undergoing a large-scale remodel, stick to what feels right for you.
 After all, you’re the one who has to live there.

 See more before and afters: